 None of these glitterati offered anything approaching consistent or constructive advice (these were, after all, the days when a lofty attitude was fashionable among pianists, their teaching little more than a question of noblesse oblige).
 It is indeed astonishing that Bolet had so little to say about any of them in their capacity as teachers, and it is clear that they behaved irresponsibly towards a young and outstanding student hungry for advice and encouragement."

 The young Jorge auditioned twice in 1927 at Curtis.
 Aged 12, he had sailed with his sister Maria Josefa (aged 23) on the SS Governor Cobb from Havana to Key West Florida, landing on 16 September 1927.
 His visa (no. 582) had been issued on 27 August in Havana.
 Travel to the United States was not new to the Bolet family.
 Maria had, for example, been admitted to Key West the previous year (15 October 1926) and her last permanent residence in the United States was Jacksonville, Florida.
 Father Antonio’s address was given as San Miguel 224, Havana.

-The first audition was on 27 September 1927, in which he auditioned for the remarkable founder of the Curtis Institute, Mary Louise Curtis Bok, and members of the Piano Faculty Isabelle Vengerova and David Saperton.
-There was a second audition on 6 October 1927 for the famous Director Josef Hofmann and Mrs. Bok.
-First day of classes for the 1927-28 year was 3 October, 1927.
+The first audition was on 27 September 1927, in which JB auditioned for the remarkable founder of the Curtis Institute, Mary Louise Curtis Bok, and members of the Piano Faculty Isabelle Vengerova and David Saperton.
+There was a second audition on 6 October 1927 for the famous Director Josef Hofmann and, again, Mrs. Bok.
+First day of class for the 1927-28 year was 3 October, 1927.